iron-fish/website/docs/whitepaper/6_transaction.md

 $$bvk = G_{rcv} ( rcv1 + rcv2 - rcv3 - rcv4)$$

-To validate that the transaction balances, the validator checks that computed $$bvk$$ is indeed the public key corresponding to the transaction signature that signed the transaction hash.
+To validate the transaction balances, the validator checks that computed $$bvk$$ is indeed the public key corresponding to the transaction signature that signed the transaction hash.
 This means that the sender of the transaction must have used the same $$bvk$$ with a corresponding private key $$bsk$$ to sign the transaction.

 $$Final \enspace step: \enspace verify \enspace signature \enspace (bvk, \enspace transaction \enspace hash)$$